lupyuen/lupyuen.github.io/src/plic2.md

 Normally the Interrupt Claim Register is perfectly adequate for handling Interrupts.

-But if we're really curious: PLIC has an __Interrupt Pending__ Register (pic above) that will tell us which Interrupts are pending Claiming or Completion: [jh7110_irq.c](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/ox64b/arch/risc-v/src/jh7110/jh7110_irq_dispatch.c#L48-L105)
+But if we're really curious: PLIC has an __Interrupt Pending__ Register (pic above) that will tell us which Interrupts are awaiting Claiming or Completion: [jh7110_irq.c](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/ox64b/arch/risc-v/src/jh7110/jh7110_irq_dispatch.c#L62-L71)

 ```c
 // Check the Pending Interrupts...